-In the Changing Climate, Changing Food podcast the changes that people are making to their diets is looked at from the perspective of Scottish agriculture.
+In the Changing Climate, Changing Food podcast the changes that people are making to their diets are looked at from the perspective of Scottish agriculture.
 The series will look at where emissions come from on farms, how farmers have reacted to the increased scrutiny in the media, the role farms can play in mitigation and how food policy and food systems play an important role in achieving net zero.
 These topics and more are explored through discussions with farmers, researchers, consumers and industry professionals.

 What's the beef?

 In the first episode of the series ‘Whats the Beef?’ environment consultant Séamus Murphy speaks to Beef specialist Robert Ramsay.
 Beef has one of the highest carbon footprints of all meat products and has received the most scrutiny in the media because of this.
 In this discussion, the environmental impacts of beef production are examined as well as the increased scrutiny farming is receiving due to it climate change impact.
 The difference between beef production in Scotland as opposed to other parts of the world is looked at and what the future might hold for beef.